Skip to Main Content

 Gives detailed information on formatting of MLA papers, in-text citations, and works cited.
 Use the side menu to navigate to the information you need.

-For a complete list of specifics about MLA style for both the reference list and in-text citations, please visit see the Publication MLA Handbook for Writers of Research Papers.
+For a complete list of specifics about MLA Style for both the reference list and in-text citations, please see the MLA Handbook.
 Use the links above for examples, tips, and further help.

 Call Number: Click title to check availability